 Another exercise we can put to good use is rereading.

-It is very difficult to get a full understanding of something we read just from one reading.
+It is very difficult to get a full understanding of something we read from only one reading.

 You should read the text again.

-By reading again you will find things that you missed the first time around.
+By reading again, you will find things you missed the first time around.
 You get a new look at the text and a much clearer picture.
-The words will start to make more sense to you the second – or even third – time around.
+The words will make more sense to you the second—or even third—time around.

-Now read the same passage again and write everything down that you can remember.
+- Now read the same passage again and write everything down you can remember.